- Reference Number: HEY-713/2019

 - Primary psychiatric or social problems.

-- At immediate risk of suicide or serious harm to self / others.
+- Individuals at immediate risk of suicide or serious harm to self / others.

 - Primary or current drug or alcohol abuse.